-Fox runs along the stream at the east end of the lake
+Badger in the stream at the east end of the Lake

 Open the post to view the video